Longva

-Longva is a village in Ålesund Municipality in Møre og Romsdal county, Norway.
+Longva is a village in Haram Municipality in Møre og Romsdal county, Norway.
 The village is located on the southwest side of the island of Skuløya, along the Longvafjorden.
 It is about 12 km northeast of the village of Austnes on Haramsøya via the Ullasund Bridge.
-The population (2003) was 637, but since 2004, Longva has not been considered an urban settlement by Statistics Norway, and its data is therefore not registered.
+The Nogvafjord Tunnel runs from the village of Longva to the north to the island of Fjørtofta.

+The 0.37 km2 village had a population (2003) of 237 and a population density of 641 PD/km2.
+Since 2003, the population and area data for this village area has not been separately tracked by Statistics Norway.